pointnetwork/pointnetwork.github.io/website/docs/maintain/maintain-index.md

 ---
 id: maintain-index
-title: Maintainers Portal
+title: Maintainer's Portal
-sidebar_label: Maintainers Portal
+sidebar_label: Maintainer's Portal
 slug: ../maintain-index
 ---

 Welcome to the network maintainers section of the Point Netowork wiki.
 Here you will find information and guides to set up a node and run the network.

+## Node

+* [Set up a Node](maintain-setup-node) - Get up and running your own Point Network Node.